Organotin Compounds

 EU Updates REACH Annex XVII With New CMR Restrictions

-The EU has updated REACH Annex XVII to restrict several newly classified CMR substances from September 1, 2025.
-Manufacturers must audit consumer-facing product portfolios to ensure compliance with new concentration limits or phase out restricted substances to avoid market exclusion.
+The European Union has formally updated REACH Annex XVII to restrict the sale of several newly classified CMR substances to the general public starting September 2025.
+Manufacturers must immediately review consumer-facing product formulations for these substances to ensure compliance with concentration limits or execute necessary phase-outs.

 ec.europa.euEuropean UnionEuropean Union